ayako/sustineo/README.md

 #### In case of script errors on Windows:
 If you run on Windows, you may face to running errors from *.sh.
-Use sed or [normalize-line-endings.sh](./scripts/normalize-line-endings.sh) to convert to LF.
+Use sed OR [normalize-line-endings.sh](./scripts/normalize-line-endings.sh) to convert to LF.
 Run from repo root:

 ``` using sed
 find scripts -type f -name '*.sh' -print0 | xargs -0 sed -i 's/\r$//'